patrickfuller/blender-graphs/README.md

 ```

 If you want to run your own location-generating code, the Blender script will
-run on any `network.json` file with this format (Note: make sure the file
+run on any `network.json` file with this format (note: make sure the file
 is called "network.json"!).
 For some control of colors, you can specify a few
-common options directly in the .json by specifying a `"color"` property for each
+common options directly in the json by specifying a `"color"` property for each
 node.
 For example, you can edit the above to:

 ```json